sct-pipeline/claudia/README.md

 - Download (or `git clone`) this repository.
 - Edit [parameters.sh](./parameters.sh) according to your needs, then save the file.
 - **Manual Labeling:** Click in the spinal cord, at the level of the mid-vertebral body.
 The disc numbers are indicated on the left of the window.
 For example, label 3 corresponds to disc C2-C3.
+Also see [this example](labeling.png).
 ~~~
 ./run_process.sh 1_label_data.sh
 ~~~